 The genesis for the 180 SPM dates back to 1984 and more specifically, the 1984 Olympics.
 Renowned running coach, Dr. Jack Daniels noted that for track events of 800 meters and higher, only one athlete had a SR of 180 or lower.

 There is an direct relationship between SR and cardiovascular demand.
 The faster one’s SR, the greater the cardiovascular demand – but, the less musculoskeletal stress on the body.
-There is also a more direct power transfer, assuming the runner strikes the ground with the feet close to, or directly underneath their body with a high SR.
+There is also a more direct power transfer, assuming the runner strikes the ground with the feet close to, or directly underneath their body with a high SR. Conversely, with a slower SR, there is less cardiovascular demand and greater musculoskeletal stress.

 In respect to Dr. Daniels observations at the 1984 Olympics, it stands to reason that not only do elite runners have better running economy (i.e., running form) than non-elite runners, but they are able to sustain a SR of 180 + due to their exceptional cardiovascular fitness.